Omokiti/github_article/Index.md

 - Backup

 Your code is safe and secure on your repository.
-In a situation where your system get's faulty or stolen.
-You can be rest assured that your code is safe in your repository.
+In a situation where your system gets faulty or stolen.
+You can be assured that your code is safe in your repository.

 - Community